christopherkang/christopherkang.github.io/books/index.md

 ---
 [Main page](../)

-# Books read + Reviewed
+# Reading
 My reading habits are sinusoidal, but I'm working at making them more regular.

 I enjoy books that help me think in new perspectives.
 I have a particular affinity for books that are emotionally devastating.

 I don't think I have a favorite book.
+I regularly read the NYT, WSJ, Brookings, AER, AER: Insights, and TED Ideas.

 **2021**
 - (June) _Pachinko_, Min Jin Lee